abhaybd/Java-Simple-Neural-Network/README.md

 * train based on data supplied in text files
 * train based on data supplied as arrays
 * Bias neurons
+* Adjustable activation function for each neuron layer
+* ActivationFunction interface, allowing user to create their own activation function.
+* `NeuralNetworkParams` object allows any combination of settings on the neural network, while still abstracting away much of the grunt work.

 ## What it can't do (but is on the to-do list)
 * Dropout